maheshj01/searchfield/README.md

 - With v0.5.0 Searchfield now adds support for Overlays which shows the suggestions floating on top of the Ui.
 - The position of suggestions is dynamic based on the space available for the suggestions to expand within the viewport.
-- Overlay is enabled by default, You can disable this floating suggestions by passing the property `hasOverlay=false`.
-- However Theres also a known issue, when toggling `hasOverflow` from false to true you should manually do a hot restart to make it work.

 <p float="left;padding=10px">
 <img src = "https://user-images.githubusercontent.com/31410839/114541712-b31b9200-9c74-11eb-90be-dee7ef8a4e4b.gif" width="400">